jhoelzel/jhoelzel.github.io/_posts/2024-09-05-kubernetes-custom-images.md

 Specialized images designed for edge environments allow Kubernetes to be deployed in remote locations with minimal infrastructure while still ensuring consistency and security.

 ### Long-Term Strategy: Evolving Your Infrastructure

-Custom images are not just about solving today’s problems—they’re about future-proofing your Kubernetes infrastructure.
+Custom images are not just about solving today’s problems-they’re about future-proofing your Kubernetes infrastructure.
 As workloads evolve, compliance standards become stricter, and new technologies like **AI/ML** or **edge computing** take hold, they provide a flexible foundation that can adapt to new requirements without significant reengineering.

 #### 1. Modular and Adaptable
 Images can be designed to be modular, allowing you to build images optimized for specific workloads.
 For example, you might have: